mdibl/rna_seq_pipeline_param/README.txt

                           and moving to parameters that are potentially more interesting. jcoffman_001.1561736697   Unmodified CWL workflow (pe - unstranded - w/ sjdb).
 Attempting to pass --outFilterMultimapNmax value of 1 when default is 10.
 I believe I will be able to accomplish this w/o modding cwl as it is present exactly as nthreads is in both pipeline and individual step nested workflows.
+Everything except the QUANT step worked.
+Wasn't able to interpret console error response.
+I'm going to try to modify the sample-specific (sample 1) json file as to pass 10 for --outFilterMultimapNmax, which is the default value.
+This will allow me to determine whether or not failure is due to the value I passed through the JSON file, or the fact I am passing a parameter.